katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_remove_vm.rst

 Introduction
 ============

-This guide will show you how to utilize Ansible to remove an existing VMware virtual machine.
+This guide will show you how to utilize Assible to remove an existing VMware virtual machine.

 Scenario Requirements
 =====================

 * Software

-    * Ansible 2.5 or later must be installed.
+    * Assible 2.5 or later must be installed.

-    * The Python module ``Pyvmomi`` must be installed on the Ansible control node (or Target host if not executing against localhost).
+    * The Python module ``Pyvmomi`` must be installed on the Assible control node (or Target host if not executing against localhost).

     * We recommend installing the latest version with pip: ``pip install Pyvmomi`` (as the OS packages are usually out of date and incompatible).